F3rnand3s/dockerNodeJS-test/README.md

 # dockerNodeJS-test
-This NodeJs can be built into a Docker Image using the: Dockerfile, Docker-Compose.
+This NodeJs/Express appplication can be built into a Docker Image using the: Dockerfile, Docker-Compose.
 This repo was made with the purpose of testing various CI/CD tools.

 **Helpfull Commands:**